 Implied Contract: Everything You Need to Know

+The definition of implied contract is a legal agreement that is formed out of conduct, assumptions, relationships, and common law practices, rather than a contract that is stated outright and, in many cases, written down and signed.
+Implied contracts occur by default when parties have dealings without explicitly stating their terms, with the law creating an obligation to fairness between the parties as a stand-in.
 An implied contract is legally enforceable, even though it is not put into writing.
+Implied contracts are more difficult to enforce than express contracts, but to some extent, this can be done.
 It arises from intentions that are assumed due to the relationship between the parties, or from the principle of equity — a party accepts an item or service of value that is not considered a gift.
 In that case, the accepting party is obligated to provide fair value for the benefit they received.

 Two types of implied contracts exist.
 Those are implied in-fact and implied at-law contracts.
 Contracts do not necessarily need to be put in writing in order to be legally binding, although it's a good idea to do so.